roylau98/FYP/README.md

 For Hampel filter and DWT, one needs to set the Window/ Wavelet(db) used.

 Three types of graphs are supported.
 The first is a normal plot, and one needs to choose the subcarrier to plot.
 The second is a heatmap that plots all subcarriers.
 The last plot supported is the principal component analysis (PCA).
-Filters are automatically applied to the raw data, before being plotted.
+Filters are automatically applied to the amplitude or phase, before being plotted.